birdsofblacksand/birdsofblacksand.github.io/draft.md

 ### Roll-High-Under: Ability Score Blackjack

 There's another d20 mechanic called **roll-high-under**, used most notably in old-school-D&D-inspired [Whitehack](https://whitehackrpg.wordpress.com/).
-Also known as "Blackjack" rolling, I describe this to players as "Price Is Right" rules - roll at-or-under your STR, *the higher the better*.
+Also known as "Blackjack" rolling, I describe this to players as "Price Is Right" rules - roll at-or-under your ability score, *the higher the better*.

 Unlike roll-under systems, we can resolve our opposed rolls if both succeed - the higher roll wins.
 With roll-high-under, [our Goblin now only wins ~9% of the time](https://anydice.com/program/1f8c5), which feels a little more reasonable.

-Roll-high-under has other perks (see Whitehack's slick handling of Armor Class), but it's not without its faults.
+Roll-high-under has other perks - see Whitehack's slick handling of Armor Class - but it's not without its faults.
 For example, what happens if both contestants fail their rolls?
 We might say the contestants are locked in struggle, and have them both reroll.
 But imagine two STR 3 Goblins - [they'll both fail their STR check 72% of the time](https://anydice.com/program/1f8c7), and so might require several rerolls to determine a winner.

 But there's another, more practical problem with roll-high-under systems.
 Despite its elegance, roll-high-under can be slow and unintuitive for players at the table.

 For example, how do we handle critical successes and fumbles?
 In a roll-high system, rolling 20 is best and 1 is worst.
 For roll-under systems, this is reversed - 1 good, 20 bad.
-(This can be an adjustment for players raised on modern D&D, but it's still immediately recognizable the moment the die finishes rolling.)
+This can be an adjustment for players raised on modern D&D, but it's still immediately recognizable the moment the die finishes rolling.

 But for roll-high-under systems, a critical success is *rolling your ability score exactly*.
 This might be recognizable to the player who rolled it, but often results in them double-checking their character sheet, and means a delayed reaction at best for the rest of the table.
 It's a small detail, but can make a big difference in the energy and excitement of rolling dice.